Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free /In-app purchases ($0.99 – $2.99 per item)

-Water Garden Live Wallpaper is a good one for fans of water.
-It features excellent water rippling effects, pretty fish, and various nature scenes.
+Water Garden Live Wallpaper is a good one for water fans.
+It features excellent water-rippling effects, pretty fish, and various nature scenes.
 The water splashes can be a little excessive.
 However, a lot of that stuff is customizable.
 It also has tablet support.
-There really isn’t much to this one.
+There isn’t much to this one.
 It’s just a pond with some fish and some splashes.
-It’s just really smooth and looks really good.
+It’s just really smooth and looks good.
 You can pick it up for free.
 Additional features are available as in-app purchases.

 Wave Live Wallpaper

 Wave Live Wallpaper is a take on a classic live wallpaper from Android’s early days.
 The wave animation plays in the background as you interact and scroll with your phone.
-It comes with support for Android TV screensavers, various color and wave shape customizations, and more.
-We like this one because it’s animated enough to be interesting, but not so complex that you can’t see your icons.
-Plus, it’s inexpensive and one of the few live wallpapers still in active development these days.
+It supports Android TV screensavers, various color and wave shape customizations, and more.
+We like this one because it’s animated enough to be exciting but not so complex that you can’t see your icons.
+Plus, it’s inexpensive and one of the few live wallpapers still in active development.
 This makes it quite a good option.

 OEM live wallpapers